 For some of the best wildlife viewing in Alberta check out Banff National Park, Jasper National Park and Waterton Lakes National Park.
-Focus on taking trips from spring through fall, when animals are the most visible.
+Focus on taking trips from spring through to autumn, when animals are the most visible.

 Explore Accessible Wilderness

 Alberta’s mammoth park system is loaded with wildlife.
 Our more than 250 provincial parks and recreations areas protect an astonishing 587 species of mammals, birds and fish.
-Over the past few years I’ve been fortunate to see all of Alberta’s wildlife all-stars – elk, moose, bighorn sheep, bison, grizzly bears, cougars and wolves.
-My goal is to eventually add a few of the more elusive animals to my list, such as lynx, bobcats and wolverines.
+Over the past few years I’ve been fortunate to see all of Alberta’s wildlife all-stars – elk, moose, bighorn sheep, grizzly bear, bison, cougar and wolf.
+My goal is to eventually add a few of the more elusive animals to my list, such as lynx, bobcat and wolverine.

 Guided forays range from gentle sunset walks in wildflower meadows to rugged horseback expeditions through valleys and mountain passes that climb to spectacular views of the peaks.
 Wherever we explore, safety for the group and wildlife is always top priority.
-Keeping a safe distance – 100 ft. from large animals and 325 ft. from bears – and properly disposing of garbage to ensure our food isn’t accessible, are key to helping protect Alberta’s wildlife.
+Keeping a safe distance – 30 m from large animals and 100 m from bears – and properly disposing of garbage to ensure our food isn’t accessible, are key to helping protect Alberta’s wildlife.

 Enjoy Banff Wildlife Tours